Jonathan97-web/MyPortfolio/TESTING.md

 ## Bugs

-It's very important to document any bugs you've discovered while developing the project.
-Make sure to include any necessary steps you've implemented to fix the bug(s) as well.

-For JavaScript and Python applications, it's best to screenshot the errors to include them as well.

 - Python `E501 line too long` (93 > 79 characters)

     - On several locations I have had this bug,